Robert Millikan: Cosmic rays

+Other work

-Robert Millikan was Vice Chairman of the National Research Council during World War I. During that time, he helped to develop anti-submarine and meteorological devices.
-He received the Chinese Order of Jade.
+Millikan was Vice Chairman of the National Research Council during World War I. During that time, he helped to develop anti-submarine and meteorological devices.
+During his wartime service, an investigation by Inspector General William T. Wood determined that Millikan had attempted to steal another inventor's design for a centrifugal gun in order to profit personally.
+Wood recommended termination of Millikan's army commission, but a subsequent investigation by Frank McIntyre, the executive assistant to the army chief of staff, exonerated Millikan.
+He received the Chinese Order of Jade in 1940.
 After the War, Millikan contributed to the works of the League of Nations' Committee on Intellectual Cooperation (from 1922, in replacement to George E. Hale, to 1931), with other prominent researchers (Marie Curie, Albert Einstein, Hendrik Lorentz, etc.).
-Millikan was a member of the organizing committee of the 1932 Los Angeles Olympics, and in his private life was an enthusiastic tennis player.
-He was married and had three sons, the eldest of whom, Clark B. Millikan, became a prominent aerodynamic engineer.
-Another son, Glenn, also a physicist, married the daughter (Clare) of George Leigh Mallory of "Because it's there" Mount Everest fame.
-Glenn was killed in a climbing accident in Cumberland Mountains in 1947.

 In the aftermath of the 1933 Long Beach earthquake, Millikan chaired the Joint Technical Committee on Earthquake Protection.
 They authored a report proposing means to minimize life and property loss in future earthquakes by advocating stricter building codes.

-A religious man and the son of a minister, in his later life Millikan argued strongly for a complementary relationship between Christian faith and science.
-He dealt with this in his Terry Lectures at Yale in 1926–27, published as Evolution in Science and Religion.
-He was a Christian theist and proponent of theistic evolution.
-A more controversial belief of his was eugenics – he was one of the initial trustees of the Human Betterment Foundation and praised San Marino, California for being "the westernmost outpost of Nordic civilization ... [with] a population which is twice as Anglo-Saxon as that existing in New York, Chicago, or any of the great cities of this country."
-In 1936, Millikan advised the president of Duke University in the then-racial segregated southern United States against recruiting a female physicist and argued that it would be better to hire young men.